'Unbelievable talent': Former EFL boss admits he tried to sign Nathan Broadhead

-'Unbelievable talent': Ex-Crystal Palace boss admits he tried to sign Everton striker who is now on loan at Sunderland
+'Unbelievable talent': Ian Holloway admits he tried to sign Everton striker who is now on loan at Sunderland

 Former Blackpool and Crystal Palace boss Ian Holloway has admitted he once tried to sign Everton striker Nathan Broadhead.